Disable Single App Mode on devices without internet

 5. Select the profile named “SimpleMDM” and delete it.

-This will remove the SimpleMDM enrollment from the device and exit single app mode as a result.
+This will remove the SimpleMDM enrollment from the device and exit single app mode.

 Disable Single App Mode on your iPhone Without Internet configurator dashboard